 Craig Borlase is a New York Times bestselling author, specializing in crafting dramatic, engaging memoirs.
 He has collaborated with a wide range of people, including a two-time GRAMMY winning songwriter, an Iranian refugee who spent four months in a Turkish jail, a female transatlantic rower, a WW2 veteran and a former Muslim woman who was one week away from becoming a suicide bomber.

 His most recent collaboration is Finding Gobi, the New York Times bestselling account of an ultra-marathon runner’s chance encounter with a stray dog in the Mongolian desert.
-Previous work has taken him to Iraq, Jordan, China, Haiti, Cuba, Uganda, Australia and all over the United States.
+Previous work has taken him to Iraq, Jordan, China, Haiti, India, Sweden, Cuba, Uganda, Australia and all over the United States.

 What makes a good memoir writer?
 I used to think it was about finding the voice, as if my job was to be an impersonator.
 Now I work to feel the story the way they do.
 It's about connection.
 It's about emotional journeys as well as physical ones.
 And it's about never missing a deadline.